Wait a Minute (The Pussycat Dolls song): Background and composition

-Music and lyrics

 "Wait a Minute" was written and produced by Timbaland, with additional writing by Hilson and Craig Longmiles.
 Longmiles' contribution was not noted on the physical copies of PCD, but was credited on digital editions of the album.
 The song is composed in 4/4 time in the key of B minor, with a moderate hip-hop groove of 144 beats per minute and a looping chord progression of Bm–D–Bm–D–Bm, while using "sassy handclaps".
 The artists' vocal range spans from A3 to F5, with the harmonies being described as "close-clustered and tightly executed".
 In their duet, the Pussycat Dolls and Timbaland have a humorous give and take, highlighting the differences between the two sexes.
 Timbaland, who was noted for his awkward flirting, fails to impress Scherzinger.
 Hilson handled the vocal production as well, while Fair provided incidental production.
 The artists' vocals were recorded at The Hit Factory Criteria in Miami by Marcella Araica and Demacio "Demo" Castellon.
 The song was mixed by Dave Pensado and Fair.

+Release and promotion

+In the United States, A&M Records and Interscope Records released the song to contemporary hit radio on October 16, 2006, as the fifth single of PCD.
+In territories outside the US, where "I Don't Need a Man " was promoted, the song was released as the sixth single in early 2007.
+Directed by Marc Webb, its accompanying music video was filmed in sometime in October 2006.
+Throughout the video, the Pussycat Dolls perform choreography on a subway car and city streets.
+The music video received nominations for Best International Group Video at the 2007 MuchMusic Video Awards and Best Video at the 2007 MOBO Awards.
+On December 7, 2005, the Pussycat Dolls performed four songs, including "Wait a Minute" at the annual KIIS-FM Jingle Ball at the Shrine Auditorium.
+Timbaland joined the group at the MTV Goes Gold: New Year's Eve 2007 special to perform "Wait a Minute".
+The group also performed the song during their PCD World Tour (2006–2007), Christina Aguilera's Back to Basics Tour (2007), and their Doll Domination Tour (2009).